 An agony of flame that cannot singe a sleeve.

 The fourth stanza of the poem details what the poet has witnessed in the city at midnight.
 At midnight on the Emperor’s pavement, a fire appears.
 It is neither fed by fuel sticks nor started by striking a piece of iron against a flintstone.
 They look like self-generated flames, one arising out of another.
 It is miraculous in nature for even storms can not quench them.
-The blood-begotten spirits (according to medieval belief spirits are begotten of blood) come to be removed of all their impurities and earthly passions.
+The blood-begotten spirits (according to medieval belief spirits are begotten of blood) come to be removed from all their impurities and earthly passions.
 “Blood-begotten” spirits can also be interpreted as the spirits of those who died during the world war and the civil war in Ireland.
 The spirits undergo a “dance” of “trance” in this mystical agonizing fire, yet can burn even the sleeve.
 It allegorically refers to the fire of Judgment mentioned in the bible to those impure souls.

 Astraddle on the dolphin’s mire and blood,